Choose Your Own Adventure

 Washington (State)

-The state of Washington has 17 national park units.
+The state of Washington has 25 national park sites.

 Bainbridge Island Japanese American Exclusion Memorial